dashmage/plr/README.md

 ```

 Take a look at the [solved LeetCode problems provided in the repo](https://github.com/dashmage/plr/tree/main/tests/problems) some of which utilize these methods for testing.

-# Development
-Ensure you have [poetry](https://python-poetry.org/) installed.
-Clone the repo, change into the created directory, run `poetry shell` and you're good to go.

-Tests can be executed with `poetry run pytest -v`